GlobetrotterG/lovecebu/README.md

 * To provide information to users in terms of activities and affordability that suits their needs of Cebu.
 * To attract both international and local users to visit Cebu through the information provided on the site.

+## 2) As the site owner, what do we expect from Love Cebu!
+Website?

+* Users are able to reach out to us through our Social media pages and leverage them to build a strong website presence to drive users to the site.
+* Users are able to contact us via the contact link provided.
+* To attract different type of demographic to the site.
+* To give a subliminal message that Cebu is a friendly and fun island to visit as they browse around the site.
+* To give a message that it is personally speaking to the user to invite them to Cebu.
+* To encourage users to use our affiliate links without going through an external site to monetize the site.